doctral/LeetCode/Software Design & Related/System Design/SOLID Principles/readme.md

         2. Provides a 'plug in' model
         3. Implementations utilize inheritance, client utilize composition
 3. Conformance to OCP yields flexibility, reusability, and maintainability.
+4. Can be achieved using abstraction including abstract and interface

 ## Liskov Substitution Principle (LSP)
 1. A derived class must be substitutable for its base class.
+That means derived classes must not violate any constraints defined on the base class.
 2. Remember IS-SUBSTITUTABLE-FOR instead of IS-A.

 ## Interface Segregation Principle (ISP)